In this guide, you will learn how to replace the clock spring (spiral cable) and steering angle sensor on Nissan vehicles.

 - Allow the scanner to power on.

-- Select Automatic Transmission menu or A/T menu.
+- Select the Automatic Transmission menu or A/T menu.

 - Select read codes.

-- Verify that there are fault codes pointing to a faulty transmission speed sensor.
+- Verify that fault codes are pointing to a faulty transmission speed sensor.